Individual Membership: $20.00

 Shaker store with Isaac in the center.

-The store was first names Shaker and
+The store was first named Shaker and

 Abraham, then Shaker Brothers, I. Shaker and finally Shaker's.